 The Company does not have a formal process for evaluating the performance of the Board, its committees or individual Directors.
 The Board has adopted a self-evaluation process to measure its own performance.
-The Chairman evaluates the performance of each director and the Board evaluates the performance of the Chairman on an ongoing basis.

-The Chairman meets periodically with individual Directors to discuss the performance of the Board.
+The Chairman meets periodically with Directors to discuss the performance of the Board.